PowerShell/DscResources/BestPractices.md

 '@
 ```

-The folder structure should look like the below when using the previous example.
+When using the previous example, the folder structure would look like the
+following:

 ```plaintext
 DSCResources\MSFT_Folder\en-US\MSFT_Folder.strings.psd1